tg0h/dotfiles/README.md

   - add display order
   - reload function or config from fuzzy finder
 - add archive function
-- how to manage sym links to eg work function repo
 - how to manage env variables and display state on cli - similar to an aws global profile but for any of my functions

 ## done

 - better kitty tab bar - done 25 aug 22
+- how to manage sym links to eg work function repo - done via candy linker ~ jan 2024